 Pack Your Trailer Properly

 One easy mistake beginners often make when packing their trailer is not distributing the weight properly.
 You should distribute weight equally side-to-side and emphasize it upfront.
+While this can be less of an issue for fifth wheels, whose weight sits over the rear wheels of your truck in the bed, it’s still important for ride quality and handling.

 By placing the weight towards the RV front, you increase the amount of weight placed on the hitch, thus granting a steadier tow.
 If you’re experiencing less control or your trailer is swaying, it probably means there’s too much weight on the back of the RV.